Cisco-Talos/clamav/README.Docker.md

 > _Tip_: It's common to see `-it` instead of `--interactive --tty`.

+In some situations it may be desirable to set (any of) the containers to a specific timezone.
+The `--env` parameter can be used to set the `TZ` variable to change the default of `Etc/UTC`.

 ### Running ClamD using a Locally Built Image

 You can run a container using an image built locally